Stage 1 - Favignana

-Favignana is the main island of the Egadi.
-Due to its geomorphological conformation, the island offers both beaches and caves and is the perfect destination for those who love seaside destinations, characterized by clear and transparent waters.
-The island consists of two main beaches: Cala Azzurra, a small sandy bay in the south of the island and the large beach of Lido Burrone.
-More spectacular and fascinating are the rocky coves of Cala Rossa and Cala del Bue Marino, characterized by tuff quarries and splendid seabeds; finally, the area of Punta Longa, Previto and Faraglioni are places where you can enjoy breathtaking sunsets in which the sky is tinged with wonderful colors.
+Favignana is the main island of the Aegadian Islands.
+Due to its geomorphological composition, the island offers both beaches and caves, making it the perfect destination for those who love seaside resorts with crystal-clear waters.
+The island has two main beaches: Cala Azzurra, a small sandy bay in the south, and the wide beach of Lido Burrone.
+More spectacular and captivating are the rocky coves of Cala Rossa and Cala del Bue Marino, characterized by tuff quarries and stunning seabeds.
+Finally, the areas of Punta Longa, Previto, and the Faraglioni are places where you can enjoy breathtaking sunsets where the sky is tinged with marvelous colors.

 Stage 2 - Marettimo

-Marettimo is the second largest island of the Egadi archipelago, preceded by Favignana and followed by Levanzo.
-Without a doubt, it is the wildest and most uncontaminated of the archipelago.
-The caves are the main natural feature: between those emerged and submerged, there are more than 400!
-In particular, among the sea caves, the Grotta del Tuono (also called Grotta del Presepe), or the Grotta del Cammello are worth mentioning.
-Due to its conformation, there are few beaches reachable by land; among these, however, the beautiful Cala Bianca, with its stones and its clear waters, located on the slopes of the promontory of Punta Troia.
+Marettimo is the second largest island in the Egadi archipelago, preceded by Favignana and followed by Levanzo.
+It is undoubtedly the wildest and most pristine of the archipelago.
+Caves are its main natural feature: between the above-ground and submerged ones, there are over 400!
+Among the sea caves, the most noteworthy are the Grotta del Tuono (also known as Grotta del Presepe) and the Grotta del Cammello (Camel Cave).
+Due to its shape, few beaches can be reached by land; among them, however, is the beautiful Cala Bianca, with its pebbles and clear waters, located on the slopes of the Punta Troia promontory.

 Stage 3 - Levanzo

-Facing the northern coast of Favignana, Levanzo is the oldest of the Egadi islands, as evidenced by the graffiti found in the Grotta del Genovese, dating back to 9200 BC.
-The historic center is located on the shore of Cala Dogana, dominated from above by a Saracen watchtower.
-It is the smallest island in the archipelago and the lack of roads makes it an ideal destination for trekking enthusiasts through suggestive and not at all difficult paths, to discover ancient shelters and species
+Off the northern coast of Favignana, Levanzo is the oldest of the Egadi islands, as evidenced by the graffiti discovered in the Genovese Cave, dating back to 9200 BC.
+The historic center sits on the shore of Cala Dogana, overlooked by a Saracen watchtower.
+It's the smallest island in the archipelago, and the lack of roads makes it an ideal destination for trekking enthusiasts.
+Along its scenic and easily accessible trails, visitors can discover ancient shelters and unique species.

 Important: Return to the port of departure on Friday afternoon, guests will still be able to sleep on board that night.